Donnie Darko: Soundtrack

+San Diego musician Mike Andrews composed the film's score, also including the piano-driven cover of "Mad World" sung by Gary Jules.

 The film's soundtrack was composed by San Diego musician and songwriter Michael Andrews.
 Kelly knew that the film's limited budget prevented him from hiring either "Thomas Newman or Danny Elfman" to compose the score for the film, so he decided to look for a composer who happens to be someone "very young, hungry, and really talented".
 Andrews was recommended by Juvonen's brother, Jim.

 The film's opening sequence is set to "The Killing Moon" by Echo & the Bunnymen.
 The continuous shot of introduction of Donnie's high school prominently features the song "Head over Heels" by Tears for Fears.
 Samantha's dance group "Sparkle Motion" performs to "Notorious" by Duran Duran.
 When the scene was originally shot, the group danced to "West End Girls" by Pet Shop Boys.
 However, the rights to the song could not be obtained for the final release.
 "Under the Milky Way" by The Church is played after Donnie and Gretchen emerge from his bedroom during the party.
 "Love Will Tear Us Apart" by Joy Division also appears in the film diegetically during the party and shots of Donnie and Gretchen upstairs.
 Despite the film being set in 1988, the version played was not released until 1995.
 In the director's cut, the music in the opening sequence is replaced by "Never Tear Us Apart" by INXS; "Under the Milky Way" is moved to the scene of Donnie and Eddie driving home from Donnie's meeting with his therapist; and "The Killing Moon" is played as Gretchen and Donnie return to the party from Donnie's parents' room.

-The film's end sequence features a piano-driven cover of "Mad World" by English new wave group Tears for Fears, sung by American musician Gary Jules, a schoolfriend of Andrews.
-In 2003, the cover of "Mad World" was released as a single that was No. 1 in the United Kingdom for three weeks, during which it was the country's Christmas No. 1 of that year.
+The film's end sequence features a piano-driven cover of "Mad World" by English new wave group Tears for Fears, sung by American musician Gary Jules, a schoolfriend of Andrews, and composed by Michael Andrews.
+In 2003, the cover of "Mad World" was released as a single that was number one in the United Kingdom for three weeks, during which it was the country's Christmas No. 1 of that year.